-A student's inability to obtain criminal background clearance per the requirements outlined above will prohibit clinical site placement and program completion.
+A student's inability to obtain criminal background clearance per the requirements outlined above may prohibit clinical site placement and program completion.
+Students should contact the Academic Dean/Director of Education at the campus for information on which programs require the criminal background check at that particular campus.